- Toggle Section About

 The mission of the Political Science program is to educate Christian men and women in political science in order to produce thinking Christians who demonstrate a broad understanding of the art and science of politics, based on a biblical foundation and worldview; who understand and apply biblical knowledge, Christian virtues, and ethical principles to politics; and who demonstrate entry-level professional skills necessary for success in politics and related fields.

 The vision of the Biola University Political Science department is to develop a movement of men and women suitably trained in mind and character whom God may entrust with positions of influence within government, law, and public policy.

 A Bachelor of Arts degree in Political Science is offered upon completion of the University baccalaureate and major requirements.
-A concentration in Public Administration is also available.
-The Political Science major requires 40 credits, 24 of which must be upper-division.
+The Political Science major requires 39 credits, 24 of which must be upper-division.
 For students interested in teaching the History: Secondary Instruction concentration offered under History, B.A. prepares students for teaching the social sciences, including political science.

 American Studies Program